-The Head Teacher on all such occasions will discuss the content of all allegations with Jane Bee (01452 426994), the Local Authority Designated Officer (LADO).
+The Head Teacher on all such occasions will discuss the content of all allegations with Nigel Hatten (01452 426994), the Local Authority Designated Officer (LADO).
+He is supported by Tracy Brooks, the Allegations Management Co-ordinator (01452 426320)

 If the allegation made to a member of staff concerns the Head Teacher, the designated teacher will immediately inform the Chair of Governors who will consult with the Local Authority Designated Officer (LADO).